-Body found where Gabby Petito search is underway in Wyoming, no confirmation of identity
+Gabby Petito case: FBI confirms human remains are missing woman's

 The FBI and other local law enforcement began the search in the national forest Saturday

+MOOSEY, Wyo. – FIRST ON FOX: Authorities say the body found in Grand Teton National Park was likely that of Gabby Petito, saying the body matched the description of the missing woman.

+Authorities said the investigation is still ongoing, noting that the body has yet to be 100% positively identified.

-MOOSEY, Wyo. – FIRST ON FOX: Authorities on Sunday discovered a body at Grand Teton National Park in Moosey, Wyoming, where a search for missing 22-year-old Gabby Petito was underway, Teton County coroner Brent Blue confirmed to Fox News Digital.
+Authorities on Sunday discovered a body at Grand Teton National Park in Moosey, Wyoming, where a search for missing 22-year-old Gabby Petito was underway, Teton County coroner Brent Blue confirmed to Fox News Digital.

 The FBI and other local law enforcement began the search in the national forest Saturday.
 Petito visited the area on Aug 27.

-Local news helicopters are broadcasting images of a white tent set up in a remote area, surrounded by investigators as well as search teams with horses.
+Local news helicopters were broadcasting images of a white tent set up in a remote area, surrounded by investigators as well as search teams with horses.

-Petito is one of three people missing near Grand Teton Park this summer.
+Petito was one of three people missing near Grand Teton Park this summer.

 A deputy coroner arrived at the Moran Vista campsite in the national forest around 2 p.m.
 MST.
 Vehicles carrying search dogs left shortly after.